 I recently came across an article highlighting the excellent work done by many of the Justices of the MA District, and in particular, Judge Hinkle.
 Some of their duties and obligations are perhaps things that one wouldn’t expect of someone in the elevated position of judge.

 For example, Justice Hinkle, and all MA judges, as a matter of fact, are on-call for after hour’s emergencies periodically throughout the year.
 When on-call, judges handle calls at night and on weekends.
 While most of the calls involve requests for emergency restraining orders or search warrants, sometimes judges are asked to do things like issue orders in medical emergencies or to commit someone to a psychiatric ward.

 Most judges will handle approximately 30 calls per week when they are on-call.
 These calls often disrupt sleep, family time, and dinners.
 When asked about the program, Hinkle said, “[i]t’s a responsibility that is just part of our job.”

-With this in mind, here’s to a big thank you from myself to the Justices of the District and Superior Courts around Massachusetts.
-Not only have they made my experience smooth and enjoyable, but they are also dedicated public servants who’s day-in and day-out contribution makes an impact that should be recognized.
+With this in mind, here’s to a big thank you from me to the Justices of the District and Superior Courts around Massachusetts.
+Not only have they made my experience smooth and enjoyable, but they are also dedicated public servants whose day-in and day-out contribution makes an impact that should be recognized.

 Click HERE for the article praising a job well done by MA judges.

-Kelly & Soto Law is conveniently located at 220 Commercial Street, Boston, MA 02109.
+Kelly & Associates Injury Lawyers is conveniently located at 220 Commercial Street, Boston, MA 02109.
 Our attorneys are aggressive and experienced in a number of areas of law.
-Contact Kelly & Soto Law today by submitting an inquiry on our website or by calling Kelly & Soto Law at 617-807-0855 for a free and confidential legal consultation on your case.
+Contact Kelly & Associates Injury Lawyers today by submitting an inquiry on our website or by calling us at 617-807-0855 for a free and confidential legal consultation on your case.